 Academic prose, emphasizing purpose, structure, and style of academic essays.
 Designed to improve student skills in planning, drafting, revising, editing essays.
 Open to students who have scored between 142-150 on the EPT and who have not satisfied the SDSU lower division writing competency requirement.
 Students attaining a score of 8 or better on the final examination will earn a grade of "Cr" and satisfy the SDSU writing competency requirement.
 Students attaining a score of 7 or less with completion of all course requirements earn a grade of "RP" (Report in Progress).
 Students receiving an "RP" grade should enroll in Rhetoric and Writing Studies 92B.
 Not open to students with credit in Rhetoric and Writing Studies 97.
-Rhetoric and Writing Studies 92A is equivalent to Rhetoric and Writing Studies 97.
+Rhetoric and Writing Studies 97.